mbta/github-asana-action/README.md

 # Github-Asana action

-This action integrates asana with github.
+This action integrates Asana with GitHub.

 ### Prerequisites